pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 `
 ```

-The example configures APNS to redeliver for up to 10 seconds and groups invitation notifications via collapse_id.
+APNs will try redelivery for inactive devices and give up after 10 seconds (per expiration).
+Notifications with the same collapse_id are grouped.

 #### Returns
 Configured and ready to use NotificationsPayload instance.

 Last updated on Sep 3, 2025